TheresiaQuintes/spektro_db/docs/source/crud_db.rst

 crud_db
 =======

 The crud_db-package provides modules for the manipulation of the database.
-This includes Creation, Read, Update and Deletion.
+This includes creation, reading, update and deletion.

 create